hungchu0912/NAB-SmartChoice-Assignment/README.md

 Example:

-> curl --location --request GET 'localhost:8002/api/product?name=D%C3%A9p'
+curl --location --request GET 'localhost:8002/api/product?name=D%C3%A9p' --header 'x-authenticated-user-id: hung.chu'

 > curl --location --request GET 'localhost:8002/api/product/2'

+#### Verify the result

+After start data-collector service, it would fill in data in publisher_product_detail table.
+You can check if this table is filled up or not.

+Audit is stored in mongodb.
+After call search api, you can check the result in mongo express ui (http://localhost:8081/)

 #### Unit Test
 Unit test can run either by maven or your favourite idea